4paradigm/OpenMLDB/docs/en/standalone.md

 ```bash
 sh bin/start-all.sh
 ```
-If want to stop, execute the command as follows
+If you want to stop, execute the command as follows
 ```bash
 sh bin/stop-all.sh
 ```